pjaskulski/gpt_historical_text/README_en.md

 - data on institutions with which the biography's protagonist was associated
 - data on the towns to which the biography's protagonist was connected
-- data on persons (other than relatives) important to the biographical hero and a one-sentence summary of the biography, which can be used as a description of the item in the wikibase.
+- data on persons (other than relatives) important to the biographical hero and a one-sentence summary of the biography, which can be used as a description of the item in the wikibase
+- nicknames, variants of names and surnames of the biography's protagonist.

 Below is a list of prompts with results, the examples use fictional character data.